The braid group of a necklace: Necklaces and circular braids

-This is closed to a presentation of the classical braid group, with two major differences: (a) the indices are defined modulo $n$; (b) there are additional relations $\conjug{\zeta} \sigma_i \zeta =\sigma_{i+1}$.
-In fact these latter relations enable to generate $CB_n$ with only two generators: $\sigma_1$ and $\zeta$.
-We will consider the (well defined) representation $\rho_{CB}: CB_n \to \Aut F_n$ defined as follows:
+This is close to a presentation of the classical braid group, with two major differences: (a) the indices are defined modulo $n$; (b) there are additional relations $\conjug{\zeta} \sigma_i \zeta =\sigma_{i+1}$.
+In fact these latter relations make it possible to generate $CB_n$ with only two generators: $\sigma_1$ and $\zeta$.
+We will consider the representation $\rho_{CB}: CB_n \to \Aut F_n$ defined as follows:

 where indices are modulo $n$.
-The following Theorem will be proved in the Appendix and will play a key role in next sections.
+The following Theorem will be proved in the last section and will play a key role in next sections: we postpone the proof since it needs some reminders on Artin representation of $B_n$ in $\Aut F_n$ and since the techniques are slightly different from the rest of the paper.

 \begin{theorem} The kernel of $\rho_{CB}: CB_n \to \Aut F_n$ is the cyclic group generated by $\zeta^n$. \end{theorem}